emard/ulx3s/doc/MANUAL.md

 This pin is not correctly routed on PCB v1.7 and needs hardware upgrade to make it work.

+When board is ready to accept SHUTDOWN signal, LED D11 (found on back side of the board near J1 pin 22) should be very dimly lit, visible in the dark.
+While D11 is dimly lit, power down board by setting SHUTDOWN signal to 1
+(or shortly and carefully connect 1k resistor between SHUTDOWN pin of R13 and 3.3V).
+When RTC ALARM is triggered, board should turn ON and D11 should be OFF indicating board can't enter SHUTDOWN until RTC ALARM flag is cleared.

 On J2 connector there are 2 pins for 5V external power input and output.
 They are located on top right, near pin labeled 27 and US2 connector.
 Power is unidirectionaly routed using schottky